Try our free, self-paced course to get tools to support your mental wellbeing. Tap here to sign up.

 Together, we can create a community where everyone feels understood and empowered.

-Empowered is a free, self-paced, online course from Anxiety NZ to support your mental wellbeing.
+The Empowered course is a free, self-paced course from Anxiety NZ to help you and your whānau navigate anxiety with proven strategies and support.

 If you are worried about the safety of a loved one, or someone else, you can call the Crisis Team on 0800 800 717 or dial 111 in an emergency.